imshahab/songchain-dsproj/readme.md

 -   **js/sampleSongs.js**: Contains a list of sample songs.
 -   **js/main.js**: Contains the main JavaScript code to handle user interactions and DOM manipulation.

+## Algorithms

+### Sorting

+The sorting algorithm used in this project is a bubble-sort-like algorithm.
+It iterates through the list, comparing adjacent nodes and swapping them if they are in the wrong order based on the selected key (name, artist, genre).
+This process is repeated until the list is sorted.

+### Shuffling

+The shuffling algorithm used in this project is the Fisher-Yates algorithm.
+It iterates through the list from the last node to the first node, swapping each node with a randomly selected node that comes before it (including itself).
+This ensures that the list is shuffled uniformly.

 ## Getting Started

 To get started with the project, follow these steps: